 Does CSUN support multiple platforms?

 CSUN continues to support multiple platforms.
-However, the Apple iPad offers a unique opportunity because of the innovative hardware and software platform it offers to both students and faculty including a mature and ever expanding suite of software app options (700K+ apps including 20K+ educational apps).
+However, the Apple iPad offers a unique opportunity because of the innovative hardware and software platform it offers to both students and faculty including a mature and ever expanding suite of software app options.
 In the arena of eTextbooks, it provides full support for a wide range of electronic publication formats which permit the integration of video, 3-D graphical representation and enhanced reader interaction with the text.

-What should I do if my iPad is misplaced or stolen?
+What should students or faculty do if their iPad is misplaced or stolen?

 If misplaced, use the “Find my iPhone/iPad” feature.

-What should I do if my university-issued iPad becomes damaged?
+What should faculty or students do if their university-issued iPad becomes damaged?

 University-owned iPads purchased for use in the myCSUNtablet initiative were purchased with AppleCare warranty service.
 Contact your department office or the Matador Bookstore to receive Apple Care service.